squeaky-pl/japronto/docs/1_hello.md

   app.run(debug=True)
   ```

-The source code for all the examples can be found in `https://github.com/squeaky_pl/japronto/tree/master/examples`
+The source code for all the examples can be found at `https://github.com/squeaky_pl/japronto/tree/master/examples`.

 Run it
 ------